Why we have a teacher shortage

 Until recently, the starting teacher pay in Florida was $37,00 compared to the median wage in America of $44,000 in 2021.
-Teachers went from being paid 67 percent more than the average person in 1975 to being paid 16 percent less than the average person in 2020.
+Teachers went from being paid 67% more than the average person in 1975 to being paid 16% less than the average person in 2020.

 The state legislature tried to remedy the problem by raising the starting salary for teachers in Florida to $47,000.
 That still leaves teachers dramatically behind where they were in 1975.